Portfolio of work

 StampsSince 2003 we have been asked nine times by the Bundesfinanzministerium (Referat Postwertzeichen) to invited stamp competitions.
-So far we got one 3rd place (for the stamp we designed for the ‘100th birthday of politician Annemarie Renger’ in 2018 and a 2nd place for the stamp we designed for the ‘Biathlon World Championships in Ruhpolding’ in 2012.
-In January 2019 our first stamp who won 1st place will be published on the topic of ‘100 Years Frauenwahlrecht’ (Women’s suffrage) – please see below.
-Other stamp design proposals we did were on the topic of ‘500 Years of German purity law for beer’, ‘First official postal flight in Germany’ and ‘100 Years of Volkshochschule (adult evening classes).
+So far we got one 3rd place (for the stamp we designed for the ‘100th birthday of politician Annemarie Renger’ in 2018 and two 2nd places for the stamps we designed for the ‘Biathlon World Championships in Ruhpolding’ in 2012 and the stamp for ‘Das Grüne Band Deutschland (The Green Belt Germany)’ in 2019.
+In January 2019 our first stamp who won 1st place was published on the topic of ‘100 Years Frauenwahlrecht’ (Women’s suffrage) – please see extra feature below.
+Other stamp design proposals we did were on the topic of ‘Valentine’s Day’, ‘500 Years of German purity law for beer’, ‘First official postal flight in Germany’, ‘100 Years of Volkshochschule (adult evening classes) and ‘Foootball Euro 2020’.

 Stamp Design – 100 Jahre Frauenwahlrecht (100 Years Women’s Suffrage in Germany)The stamp and the first day cover stamps for 100 Jahre Frauenwahlrecht.
 The historical image, in conjunction with the typography, reflects the struggle for equality of women at the end of the 18th and beginning of the 19th century (until today).
 An example of this struggle is Marie Juchacz, the first speaker in front of a German parliament, after women’s suffrage was won.
 The photo shows her in 1919 during a speech in front of a crowd in Berlin.
 The typographical treatment serves also as a reference and hommage to the contemporary American (feminist) artist Barbara Kruger, and to Aleksander Rodchenko, the Russian artist, sculptor, photographer and graphic designer who played a vital role during the Russian October Revolution in 1917 which had a great influence on the German November Revolution in 1918, which finally brought the women right to vote to Germany.